Skip to content

 Top Programs

 The fields Hampshire College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Ten years out, alumni of Hampshire College earn a median of $46,938, roughly in line with national averages for graduates.
+Ten years out, alumni of Hampshire College earn a median of $46,938, roughly in line with the national average for college graduates.

-Hampshire College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.74%, in line with strong performers nationally.
+Hampshire College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.74%, in line with strong performers nationally.
 About 5.7% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 13% go on to reach the top of the income ladder.
-The median family income of students sits near $119,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $119,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Hampshire College, with an economic connectedness score of 1.77 (about 1.0 is the national norm).
-Its friending bias is low (-0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Hampshire College.
+Its economic connectedness score is 1.77, where about 1.0 is the national norm.
+Its friending bias is low (-0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 28% of students take part in civic and volunteering activity.

 Similar Schools